JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-10-02-Static-memory-allocation.md

 The above code show how you could use static variables anf functions to change the value of torque for all vehicle objects without the need to create one first.

-All of this infrmation has been condensed into a powerpoint presentation you can view bellow
+All of this information has been condensed into a powerpoint presentation you can view bellow

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQAgt88gUVj_gQp0Yj1r2Bbm3pmkVLZm7LN0wOl60xxqzQAzlNQOqmj2UaXbKW2wp9D2hXyBmujMb7r/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>